-A comparison between the most and least peaceful countries by the Institute for Economic & Peace shows the economic burden violence generates for societies.
+Comparing the most and least peaceful countries by the Institute for Economic & Peace shows the burden that the cost of war generates for societies.

-The average economic cost of violence in the ten most conflict-affected countries in the world is equivalent to 41 per cent of their gross domestic product (GDP).
+The average economic cost of violence in the ten most conflict-affected countries in the world is equivalent to 41% of their gross domestic product (GDP).

 In stark comparison, the average economic cost of violence in the ten most peaceful countries amounts to just 3.9 per cent of their GDP.